Calling Test

 You are not strange for asking this.
 You are human.

-Every person who has ever lived has wondered about their existence.
-Philosophers have debated it for millennia.
+Every person who has ever lived has wondered about their own existence.
+Philosophers have argued over it for millennia.
 Religions have formed around it.
 Countless books have tried to answer it.

 "You are here by accident"

-The materialist view says you are the result of random processes — cosmic chance that produced matter, which eventually produced life, which eventually produced you.
+The materialist view says you are the product of random processes — cosmic chance that produced matter, which produced life, which eventually produced you.
+In this view there is no inherent meaning.
+You are here because of physics and chemistry, not purpose.

 "You are here to be happy"

 The hedonist view says your purpose is pleasure.
-Maximize enjoyment.
-Minimize pain.
-The good life is the pleasurable life.
+Maximize enjoyment, minimize pain, and the good life follows.

-The problem: Pleasure fades.
-The pursuit of happiness often leads to emptiness.
-The happiest moments still leave you asking, "Is this all there is?"
+The problem: pleasure fades.
+The pursuit of happiness so often ends in emptiness.
+Even the happiest moments still leave you quietly asking, "Is this all there is?"

 "You are here to make your own meaning"

-The existentialist view says there is no inherent meaning — you must create your own.
+The existentialist view says there is no given meaning — you must create your own.
 You define your purpose.
-You write your story.
+You write your own story.

-The problem: Self-created meaning is fragile.
-It depends entirely on you — your moods, your circumstances, your perspective.
-And deep down, you sense that real meaning must come from outside yourself.
+The problem: self-made meaning is fragile.
+It rests entirely on you — your moods, your circumstances, your shifting perspective.
+And deep down you suspect that real meaning has to come from outside yourself.

 "You are here to leave a legacy"

 The achievement view says your purpose is impact.
 Build something.
-Leave something behind.
-Make your mark.
+Leave a mark.
+Be remembered.

-The problem: Even legacies fade.
+The problem: legacies fade too.
 Empires crumble.
 Names are forgotten.
-And the drive to leave a legacy can become its own form of emptiness — striving without satisfaction.
+And the drive to be remembered can become its own kind of emptiness — striving without rest.

-None of these answers fully work.
-They leave something unaddressed.
-They cannot bear the weight of the question.
+None of these can bear the weight of the question.
+They each leave something essential unaddressed.

 What the Bible Says